-- Easy to manage as you have no other shareholder or partners that will affect your decision making process.
+- Easy to manage as you have no other shareholders or partners that will affect your decision-making process.

 - Inexpensive and simple to start up.

-- Low cost to maintain, as there’s no need to hire secretary or auditor.
+- Low cost to maintain, as there’s no need to hire a secretary or auditor.

-- Hard to get loan from the bank.
+- Hard to get a loan from the bank.

-- Your business liability is your own, means you are liable to the risk that your business partake in.
+- Your business liability is your own, which means you are liable to the risk that your business partakes in.